Taking to the sky, together

 Figure 1 shows how the altitude, as well as the change in altitude (the vertical speed, Vz) varies over the night.
 Positive vertical speeds mean that the birds are increasing in altitude, negative values that they are decreasing in altitude.
 Soon after sunset we see most birds gaining altitude rapidly, with high vertical speeds, as expected.
 This is followed by a slow decrease in altitude, with slightly negative vertical speeds.
 During the middle of the night vertical speeds level out and there is not much change in altitude.
 About an hour before sunrise the birds start to gain altitude again, although not as rapidly as after sunset.
 Around sunrise we see the birds rapidly decreasing in altitude, with very negative vertical speeds.

-From figure 1 it is also apparent that the swifts gather in flocks mainly during two different periods, the evening ascent and the morning decent.
+From figure 1 it is also apparent that the swifts gather in flocks mainly during two different periods, the evening ascent and the morning descent.
 These are also the periods with very rapid vertical speeds.
 No flocks were observed during the middle of the night, when the swifts are presumably sleeping on the wing.
-This flocking behaviour suggests some kind of social aspect to the rapid ascents and decent behaviours, perhaps in a similar manner to the screaming parties commonly observed during evenings.
+This flocking behaviour suggests some kind of social aspect to the rapid ascents and descent behaviours, perhaps in a similar manner to the screaming parties commonly observed during evenings.
 It is possible that the flocks we observe at relatively high altitudes after sunset, climbing rapidly, correspond to the groups of birds engaged in screaming parties before sunset.

 Further studies will be needed to figure out what role this flocking behaviour plays in the twilight ascents, as well as the ultimate function of this fascinating behaviour.